AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md

 product-area: system-administration
 navigation-topic: configure-access-to-workfront
 title: Grant access to financial data
-description: As an Adobe Workfront administrator, you can define a user’s access to the following through the user's access level, as explained in Access levels overview - EDIT ME.
+description: As an Adobe Workfront administrator, you can define a user’s access to Workfront through their access level.
 ---

 # Grant access to financial data